COMM 339 -- Persuasion

 2. fill out the form for info purposes only

-3. indicate support in public for the persuader's goal
+3. Get Indications of support, in public, for the persuader's goal

 4. Practice What You Preach -- The Use of Hypocrisy (AP 29